Oil falls in volatile trade as investors seek OPEC clarity

 Saudi Energy Minister Prince Abdulaziz bin Salman dampened concerns of a price war in an interview with CNBC on Tuesday.

-Oil prices were also pressured by a rally in the U.S. dollar, which typically moves inversely with crude prices, said John Kilduff of Again Capital in New York said.
+Crude stocks fell by 8 million barrels for the week ended July 2, according to two market sources, citing American Petroleum Institute figures, compared to an estimate of a 4 million barrel fall by analysts in a Reuters poll.
+[API/S]

-The first of this week’s two reports on U.S. inventories, from the American Petroleum Institute, is out at 4:30 p.m.
-EDT (2030 GMT).
-Analysts expect crude stocks to fall by 3.9 million barrels.
+Official government inventory data is due on Thursday, pushed back a day following the U.S. Fourth of July holiday.
 [EIA/S]

-Reporting by Laila Kearney in New YorkAdditional reporting by Alex Lawler, Aaron SheldrickEditing by David Gregorio and Matthew Lewis
+Reporting by Laila Kearney in New YorkAdditional reporting by Alex Lawler, Aaron SheldrickEditing by David Gregorio, Matthew Lewis and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.